 7- Tim Connolly, July 2 2011, 2 years $9.5M: Signed by Brian Burke.
 Year 1 saw a small decrease in his production from his last season in Buffalo.
 Year 2 he scored 12 PTS in 28 GP in the AHL.

-10- Vesa Toskala, July 4 2007, 2 years $8M: Signed by John Ferguson jr, traded away by Brian Burke with another bad contract for another bad contract (JS Giguere).
+9- Vesa Toskala, July 4 2007, 2 years $8M: Signed by John Ferguson jr, traded away by Brian Burke with another bad contract for another bad contract (JS Giguere).
 Toskala was awful after signing this contract.
-In his last season in Toronto before being traded he had a 3.66 GAA and .874 SvPct in 26 GP.
-The last spot was between Toskala and Bernier, and I gave it to Vesa who put up the worse numbers.
+In his last season in Toronto before being traded he had a 3.66 GAA and .874 Sv% in 26 GP.